 The managing agent or their representative, ie Third Party Claims Administrator/Coverholder has 15 business days to attempt to resolve the complaint.
 The stage one response must outline the right of the complainant to request a stage two by Lloyd's Australia and then to escalate their complaint to the Australian Financial Complaints Authority (AFCA)

 If the complainant remains dissatisfied they can request a stage two review.
 This review will be conducted by Lloyd’s Australia which has 15 business days to resolve the complaint.
-If the matter cannot be resolved at stage two and/or it has been more than 45 calendar days since the complaint was made, the complainant will be advised of their right to elevate the matter to FOS.
+If the matter cannot be resolved at stage two and/or it has been more than 45 calendar days since the complaint was made, the complainant will be advised of their right to elevate the matter to AFCA.

 External Dispute Resolution